mm6/ethereum-lab3/README.md

 :checkered_flag:**To receive credit for Part A, submit a document named Lab3PartA.pdf containing clearly labelled sections that include: a screen shot of Ganache accounts from question 12, a screen shot of the four wallets from question 14, a screen shot of the three wallets from question 17, a screen shot of Charlie's wallet after question 18, and a screenshot of the accounts from Ganache described in question 19.**

+### Part B. Debugging smart contracts using the Truffle suite

-### Part B of this lab is modified from the tutorial found here:
+These instructions are modified from the tutorial found here:

 ```
 https://trufflesuite.com/guides/debugging-an-example-smart-contract/